 Can Hearing Loss Be Reversed Naturally?

-Conductive hearing loss caused by blockages in the outer or middle ear (earwax, fluid, infection) is often treatable.
-Removing the blockage can restore hearing.
+Conductive hearing loss is caused by blockages in the outer or middle ear: earwax, fluid, or infection.
+Removing the blockage usually restores hearing.

-Sensorineural hearing loss caused by damage to the tiny hair cells (cochlear hair cells) or auditory nerve is generally permanent.
-Once these hair cells are destroyed, the body cannot regenerate them.
-This is the most common form of permanent hearing loss.
+Sensorineural hearing loss is caused by damage to the cochlear hair cells or auditory nerve.
+Once these microscopic hair cells die, the body cannot regenerate them.
+This is the most common form of permanent hearing loss and the type that no diet, supplement, herb, or essential oil has been clinically shown to reverse.

-But, what you can do, starting today, is to protect the hearing you have, slow age-related decline, and reduce your risk starting today.
+The encouraging news: most of the risk factors for hearing loss are modifiable.
+What you can do is protect the hearing you have, slow age-related decline, and reduce your overall risk.

 1. Protect Your Ears from Noise